ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 ## Hypotheses (Ranked by Likelihood)

 1. Incomplete MockClaudeClient Implementation (Highest Likelihood)
-   - The `MockClaudeClient` class is still missing some required methods or has incorrect implementations.
+   - The `MockClaudeClient` class was missing some required methods or had incorrect implementations.
-   - Validation: Review and update the `MockClaudeClient` implementation in `src/mock_claude_client.py`.
+   - Validation: Reviewed and updated the `MockClaudeClient` implementation in `src/mock_claude_client.py`.
-   - Status: To be investigated.
+   - Status: Implemented and awaiting verification.

 2. Incorrect Response Generation (High Likelihood)
-   - The `MockClaudeClient` is not generating responses that match the expected format or content.
+   - The `MockClaudeClient` was not generating responses that match the expected format or content.
-   - Validation: Review the response generation logic in `MockClaudeClient` and update it to match expected Claude API behavior.
+   - Validation: Updated the response generation logic in MockClaudeClient to more accurately simulate Claude API responses.
-   - Status: To be investigated.
+   - Status: Implemented and awaiting verification.

 3. Asynchronous Code Mishandling (Medium Likelihood)
    - Some test failures may be due to improper use of async/await in the test cases or the MockClaudeClient implementation.